 Reverence in Public

-Ganesh Chaturthi (also known as Vinayaka Chaturthi) is celebrated as the birthday of Lord Ganesh throughout India by all Hindu's as a huge festival.
+Ganesh Chaturthi (also known as Vinayaka Chaturthi) is celebrated as the birthday of Lord Ganesh throughout India by all Hindus as a huge festival.
 It is celebrated on the fourth day of the bright fortnight of Bhadrapada month of Hindu calendar.
-It is among the most celebrated festivals in India, and perhaps the only one involving general public (others only involve families and friends and are celebrated privately).
+It is among the most celebrated festivals in India, and perhaps the only one involving the general public (others only involve families and friends and are celebrated privately).

-The significance of celebrating Ganesh Chaturthi is to get free from the worldly attachments with discrimination and to vanquish the ego by surrendering to the Lord Ganesha who promises protection and also to attain the bliss of spiritual enlightenment.
+The significance of celebrating Ganesh Chaturthi is to get free from worldly attachments with discrimination and to vanquish the ego by surrendering to the Lord Ganesha who promises protection and also to attain the bliss of spiritual enlightenment.